Layering for Skiing

 Headbands and balaclavas can also be very effective, headbands in less cold conditions to cover the ears from the wind and take up hardly any pocket space, while balaclavas can be rolled up and worn as a hat or pulled down to cover the neck and lower face.

-Staying warm isn't just a question of insulating your neck, but also of draught exclusion, preventing warm air inside your top layers from being pumped out with your movements to be replaced with cold air coming back in.
+Staying warm isn't just a question of insulating your neck, but also of preventing air flow.
+Warm air inside your top layers will be pumped out with your movements to be replaced with cold air coming back in again.
 The neatest way of addressing these issues is with a neck gaiter or buff.
 This is a short tube of fleece material or merino wool that sits around your neck with the lower end inside your jacket and the upper end under or pulled over your chin when it can perform similarly to a balaclava in conjunction with your hat (or if you want to pretend to be a ninja).
 There's nothing to really touch them in the warmth-for-weight stakes functioning as a scarf with a fraction of the material and bulk.

 All set? - ok, lets go!